Cataracts: Natural Remedies To Save Your Sight

 - Include more spices in your diet.
 Not only will this make your meals tastier, spices have powerful antioxidant benefits.
 Turmeric, ginger, cumin, cinnamon, cilantro and cloves are particularly beneficial.

 - You must pay attention to your liver.
 It is one of the hardest working organs in your body and it must filter and cleanse your bloodstream of all toxins and metabolic wastes.
 If you have a sluggish liver or a liver disease such as fatty liver or hepatitis, your liver will not do a good job of keeping your bloodstream clean.
-I suggest you follow the eating recommendations in my book [products]1200[/products] and take a good quality liver tonic like Livatone Plus.
+I suggest you follow the eating recommendations in my book Fatty Liver - You Can Reverse It and take a good quality liver tonic like Livatone Plus.

 Cataract surgery is one of the most commonly performed medical procedures.
 Luckily, it is classed as one of the safest medical procedures there is.
 Surgery is the only effective remedy for advanced cataracts.
 It involves removing the cloudy, damaged lens and replacing it with an artificial implant.
 Most people notice an improvement in their vision almost immediately.